 If you find yourself posting something that is easily explained visually, without the words, then take advantage of it.
 Sometimes an image is much more telling than a description can be, and it catches the attention of the viewer.
-I like it how Dobovo CEO puts it:

 The more you can show-not-tell, the more effective the content is going to be.
 That means utilizing graphs, charts, and other forms of physical data representation.